 Large logging corporations operating in caribou habitat on public land are putting forth risky and experimental plans for destroying caribou habitat, even though similar actions have proven detrimental in other provinces.

-In the winter of 2007-2008, caribou numbers went down sharply in Tembec's logging area, after massive experimental harvests were conducted.
+In the winter of 2007-2008, caribou numbers went down sharply in the area Tembec logs, after massive experimental harvests were conducted.
 The logging corporation says this is likely just a blip.

-In Tolko's logging area, their expansion plans don't account for the existence of caribou.
+In the area Tolko logs, their expansion plans don't account for the existence of caribou.
 In areas that are already set aside from industrial activity to protect caribou, Tolko has decided to run destructive all-weather roads.
-Most caribou habitat in Tolko’s logging are already riddled with clearcuts and bisected by roads.
+Most caribou habitat in the area Tolko logs is already riddled with clearcuts and bisected by roads.

 2017 marked the year when all provinces were legally required to submit caribou protection plans as required under the federal SARA.
 This deadline came and went, and most provinces didn’t even flinch at the fact that they had blatantly dismissed orders from the federal government.
-At last, 2018 came and critical habitat of caribou is still being forked over to logging and oil and gas companies to have their way with.
+The years keep coming and they don't stop coming, and critical habitat of caribou is still being forked over to logging and oil and gas companies to have their way with.

 We say this stops here.
-The Wilderness Committee, along with allies from across North America have teamed up to stop the extinction of boreal caribou before it’s too late.
+The Wilderness Committee, along with allies from across Turtle Island have teamed up to stop the extinction of boreal caribou before it’s too late.
 In 2018 the group of allies submitted a statement to Minister of Environment and Climate Change Catherine McKenna calling on her to fulfil her duties under SARA by issuing safety net order to protect all critical habitat that remains unprotected.
-It is time the federal government begin to take their own law seriously before they have the extinction of many iconic Canadian animals on their hands.
+It is time the federal government begin to take their own law seriously before they have the extinction of many beloved animals on their hands.